 - Sony OSS — IBIS plus lens stabilization for telephoto lenses that works together.

-But I also photograph a lot with IS turned off, particularly when I ‘m using high shutter speeds (>1/1000 second).
+But I also photograph a lot with stabilization turned off, particularly when I ‘m using high shutter speeds (>1/1000 second).
 I prefer that IS be settable by an external camera control, not buried in the menus (Nikon gets this right, at least with lenses that have VR switches).